 While this is certainly a giant step in Israeli aviation history, it is also a powerful lesson in the power of small steps and compound interest….
 Read more

 To make sure you have a financially successful retirement in Israel, follow these easy tricks.

 - Have an emergency fund.
 No matter how much planning you do, something will likely come up: a health care emergency, a child in need, or a house repair.
 Many folks must scramble with each surprise occurrence.

-“I wasn’t sure if I should to speak with a financial advisor,” a new client explained, “because I didn’t think there was anything you could do.”
+“I wasn’t sure if I should speak with a financial professional,” a new client explained, “because I didn’t think there was anything you could do.”
 She continued, “But then I read your article, Retirees Fired by Their Brokers in America, on the same day that I got a letter from my brokerage firm telling me that since I live in Israel,… Read more

 If you’ve ever tried to claim an inheritance from abroad, you know the confusion can feel overwhelming.
 While the deceased may have meant for you to be an heir, the funds don’t magically end up in your account.
 You’ve got to deal with quite a lot of paperwork and plenty of notarized signatures….
 Read more

 More and more Americans living in Israel have recently “been fired” by their brokers in America.
 Their advisors, with whom they may have worked for decades, have informed them that their brokerage firm will no longer service accounts with non-American addresses.
 Although people of all ages have been ousted, retirees have been hit the hardest….
 Read more